On This Page

 Before you start, make sure that:

-• Cribl Copilot is enabled for your deployment (Cribl.Cloud or on-prem).
+• Cribl AI is enabled for your deployment (Cribl.Cloud or on-prem).

-• You have decided which Cribl Copilot features you want enabled or disabled in AI Settings.
+• You have decided which Cribl AI features you want enabled or disabled in AI Settings.

 • For on-prem deployments, you are configuring your LLM on the Leader Node (not on a Worker/Edge Node), and the Leader Node has network access to your LLM endpoints.